xamarin/xamarin-forms-samples/Effects/ShadowEffectRuntimeChange/README.md

 ---
 name: Shadow Effect with Runtime Parameter Change
 description: This sample demonstrates using attached properties to pass parameters to an effect, and changing a parameter at runtime.
-For more information abou...
 topic: sample
 languages:
 - csharp